 Studies show that reductions in average speed result in substantial casualty reductions.
-Just a 5% reduction in speed can result in a 30% reduction in the number of fatal crashes5.
-Conversely it is estimated that a 5% increase in speed can result in a 10% increase in collisions and a 20% increase in fatalities - depending on the type of road.
+Just a 5% reduction in speed can result in a 30% reduction in the number of fatal crashes4.

 Vulnerable road users are at particular risk from higher traffic speeds.
-The risk of a pedestrian being killed if hit by a car increases from 10% at 30 mph to 70% at 50 mph6.
+The risk of a pedestrian being killed if hit by a car increases from 10% at 30 mph to 70% at 50 mph5.

 Speed can have wide impacts on communities.
 Real or perceived danger can deter people from walking and cycling but there are also environmental consequences.
-A doubling of speed from 30 mph to 60 mph will typically increase noise levels by about 10 dB (perceived as being about twice as loud)7.
+A doubling of speed from 30 mph to 60 mph will typically increase noise levels by about 10 dB (perceived as being about twice as loud)6.

-Speed is an area of shared responsibility between those that design, use and enforce roads.
-Alongside ensuring that road users understand the significant benefits of speed reduction is a need to ensure that roads guide and enable road users to adopt the posted speed limit, this is termed as self-explaining and requires consistency across a wide area to be effective8.
-There are also design solutions available to decrease speed, such as reducing access to cut-through roads in urban and rural areas.
+Speed is an area of shared responsibility between those that design, use and enforce road traffic laws.
+Alongside ensuring that road users understand the significant benefits of speed reduction is a need to ensure that roads guide and enable road users to adopt the posted speed limit, this is termed as self-explaining and requires consistency across a wide area to be effective7.